d3fc/d3fc/site/src/components/layout/rectangles.md

 The rectangles layout component provides a mechanism for arranging child components based on their rectangular bounding boxes.
 It is typically used to render tooltips or labels on a chart.
 A layout strategy can be passed to the component in order to arrange the child rectangles avoiding collisions.

 The component has `xScale` and `yScale` properties which it uses to determine the width and height of the overall container.
-Typically this component would be used with a [multi series](/components/series/multi.html) within a [cartesian chart](/components/chart/cartesian.html) hence these properties would not need to be set directly.
+Typically this component would be used with a {{{ hyperlink 'multi.html' title='multi series' }}} within a {{{ hyperlink 'cartesian.html' title='cartesian chart' }}} hence these properties would not need to be set directly.

 The `size` and `position` of each child can be specified via constants or as accessor functions of the underlying bound data.